Looking After Your Voice

 So many famous artists are well known for not talking for days between shows.
 Downtime is essential as an artist, as overworked, unrested voices are not going to sound nice.
 If your throat is feeling tired or sore or even worn out, or you’ve just been battling a cold or flu, go on vocal rest.
 All you have to do is avoid talking for long amounts of time, avoid yelling, screaming, talking on the phone, throat clearing, singing and even heavy lifting.
 The less noise you make, the more speedy your recovery.

 Avoid contact with sick people and more importantly always, always, always wash your hands regularly, particularly after you’ve been out for the day and before eating.
 It is so easy to get the flu and suddenly your recording sessions are cancelled, your shows are cancelled and you’re out of work.
 It is essential as a singer to stay healthy and avoid sick people in flu season.

 The Neti Pot

-A Neti Pot looks a bit like a teapot and is used to pour salt water solution into one nostril and let it pour out the other.
+A Neti Pot looks a bit like a teapot and is used to pour a saltwater solution into one nostril and let it pour out the other.
 Yes, it’s absolutely gross, and I don’t imagine anyone running out to go and buy one, but if you’re really desperate, this is a good way for you to clear out your sinuses.

 If anything, the key to looking after your voice is making sure to keep well and healthy and to always warm up before a performance.